connorbode/matix.io/source/_posts/security-txt-search.md

 We spent some time scanning the Alexa top 1 million websites for security.txt records, parsing, and doing some basic indexing; here are the results!

+<a href="https://www.indiegogo.com/projects/security-txt-index#/">We're running a crowdfunding campaign to improve this project.</a>  We'd like to:

+- Constantly be searching for new sites using security.txt (not only in Alexa top 1 million)
+- Regularly check discovered security.txt documents for updates
+- Provide statistics on adoption (e.g. percentage of Alexa top 1 million supporting over time)
+- Provide open data for download

 If you enjoy this project or feel it's useful, let us know on Twitter (<a href="https://twitter.com/matix_io" target="_blank">matix.io</a>, <a href="https://twitter.com/connorbode" target="_blank">connorbode</a>).
-With enough interest, we'll put up a machine to mine security.txt data 24/7 (and not just from Alexa Top 1 Million).

 Enjoy!